 FUN FACT: There’s a UK company shipping WHISKEY in plastic bags.
 Not available for US shipment.
 Yes, we checked.

 You need to build excitement.
 And potentially use swag that will be incorporated as part of the event.
 (Attention is a serious challenge.
 Zoom fatigue is a real thing.)

 Doing a pre-event package builds excitement (and enthusiasm!).
-How many unboxing videos have you seen floating around social media?
+How many unboxing videos have you seen floating around social media for virtual events?

-Think about swag with something other than your logo.
+Think about swag with a message or quote or something to bring a smile instead of your logo.
 Yes.
 We know.
 Tough sell to the owner or your manager.
-BUT, if you’re going to do custom printed face masks for example, instead of your logo, how about printing something fun like “2020: Kiss My Mask”?
+BUT, if you’re going to do custom printed face masks for example, instead of your logo, how about printing something fun like “This Year Can Kiss My Mask”?
 Or there’s a desk top corn hole game we offer -- you could print with something like “Toss Away Your Cares."
 Or "We Got You Covered!” on an umbrella.

 IDEA Generator: Fun lists of celebrated holidays/events should get your creative juices flowing.

 Example: October 19 is Clean Out Your Virtual Desktop Day.
 This was started in Canada by the Personal Computer Museum in 2010.
 Could be fun to screen share as you clean up your desk top.
 Hmmm, not sharing my screen!
 The number of tabs I have open will itself tell you I really need to participate in this!

 - Games like branded playing cards, desk top corn hole, puzzles for fun factor.
 Winner gets sent a cool swag gift.